Assets vs liabilities: key differences and examples

 Accounting for your assets and liabilities

-Common errors preventing a balance sheet from balancing can include:
+Common errors that prevent a balance sheet from balancing include:

 - duplicate entries